jtebert/kilosim/README.md

 To compile, copy and paste the following:

     mkdir build                                #Create a build directory
-    cmake -DCMAKE_BUILD_TYPE=Release .. #Configure for your system make                                #Build all
+    cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo .. #Configure for your system make                                       #Build all

 Alternatively, you can run: